 Originally Recorded: 08/2020

-Mestisa C. Gass is the new Program Director for Mental Health America of Hawai‘i (MHAH).
+Presenter: Dr. Mestisa Gass, PhDMestisa C. Gass is the new Program Director for Mental Health America of Hawai‘i (MHAH).
 She graduated with a Master’s and Doctorate degree, in Clinical Psychology.
 Her education and experience has been focused on diverse populations including inpatient acute adolescent care, community mental health, and military mental health.
 Her training and work has emphasized diversity and trauma-focused care.
 She is a certified trainer for the MHAH’s Youth Suicide and Bullying Prevention Training for Trainers (T4T) curriculum and Mental Health First Aid for Adults and Youth.
 She is a member of the Mental Health Task Force, the Statewide and Oahu Suicide Prevention Task Forces, and a board member for the Waipahu Aloha Clubhouse.
 She has been working in Hawaii since 2006, being originally from a small, farming community in the Appalachian Mountains.
 She is passionate about bringing education, support, and resources to rural communities, like those in which she spent her childhood.